-- In 2023 Winnie Madikizela-Mandela Local Municipality had an HDI of 0.486 compared to the Alfred Nzo with an HDI of 0.519, 0.608 of Eastern Cape and 0.662 of National Total as a whole. - Seeing that South Africa recorded a higher HDI in 2023 when compared to Winnie Madikizela-Mandela Local Municipality which translates to worse human development for Winnie Madikizela-Mandela Local Municipality compared to South Africa.

-lower than that of Winnie Madikizela-Mandela Local Municipality (1.22%).
+- In 2023 Winnie Madikizela-Mandela Local Municipality had an HDI of 0.486 compared to the Alfred Nzo with an HDI of 0.519, 0.608 of Eastern Cape and 0.662 of National Total as a whole. - Seeing that South Africa recorded a higher HDI in 2023 when compared to Winnie Madikizela-Mandela Local Municipality which translates to worse human development for Winnie Madikizela-Mandela Local Municipality compared to South Africa. - South Africa's HDI increased at an average annual growth rate of 0.75% and this increase is lower than that of Winnie Madikizela-Mandela Local Municipality (1.22%).